 Below you can find a list of ways our website currently supports accessibility, along with any known issues and what we are doing to fix this (next review: April 2023).

 We use Plain English as much as possible.
-Occasionally where projects are more complex, we might use language specific.
+Occasionally where projects are more complex, we might use more specific language.
 In these cases, we will include a glossary, references or definitions, to support understanding.

-All new Heart of Glass video content (post 2018) on our website and social media channels include embedded closed captions as standard.
+All new Heart of Glass video content (post 2018) on our website and social media channels include embedded open captions as standard.

 Text size and contrast

 Our text is 16pt or more and has a contrast ratio of at least 7:1 for normal text and 4.5:1 for large text.
-The Accessibility button at the top of the page allows all visitors to change the size of text and increase contrast.
+The Accessibility button at the top of the page allows you to change the size of text and increase contrast.

-From April 2022, all new images on our website and social media channels will have alt tags.
-We are working through our archived website pages to ensure all images from the past two years’ projects also have alt tags.
+From April 2022, all new images on our website and social media channels will have alt text.
+We are working through our archived website pages to ensure all images from the past two years’ projects also include alt text.